The fascinating story of Santa Paravia and Fiumaccio

 In 2003, Thomas Knox rewrote the game entirely in C language and posted the source code on planetsourcecode.
 This site does not exist anymore, but Knox's code can be found on github.
 It's possible that his work helped other programmers creating new versions.

 I found a VB.net conversion made in 2004, and in 2006 a web-based version of Santa Paravia, written in ASP.NET and C# by Charlton MonCrief, could be played online (sadly not anymore).
 From the screenshots, it didn't look amazing, but still.
 Another web-based version was created by Jason Foster and was kept updated until 2012.
-The website (paraviaonline.com) is still live, but registration doesn't work, so I can't tell if it's working or not.
+The website (paraviaonline.com) is still alive, but registration doesn't work, so I can't tell if it's working or not.

 But the real mystery is a Java version of Santa Paravia created in 2015 by Manuel Afonso Neto.
 From the screenshots, it seems a fantastic remake, and I really would like to try this one.
 It doesn't seem to be an amatorial version, so I wonder who produced this game.
 Unfortunately, the download link doesn't work, and I could not find this version anywhere.
 I tried writing to Manuel, but no answer yet.